I knew within seconds of arriving at the airport that I’d missed my flight, which was funny because I turned up two hours before I was due to fly.

 However, all is not lost.
 For every flight I miss and every bus connection I get wrong, I learn.
 Here are 12 tips for what to do when you miss your flight.
 But first…

 How I missed my flight

-There really is no good reason why a person who travels as much as me should do something so painfully stupid, but the reality is that sometimes it happens – in the same way that people who regularly drive can run out of fuel, commuters can miss trains – frequent flyers can miss flights.
+There really is no good reason why a person who travels as much as me (and knows all the tips for safe travels) should do something so painfully stupid, but the reality is that sometimes it happens – in the same way that people who regularly drive can run out of fuel, commuters can miss trains – frequent flyers can miss flights.